 If you still need convincing that this is a real phenomenon in our faith then consider how different kinds of disciple making activities are labeled: “Discipleship Courses/Classes” or “Life on Life Discipleship” or “Obedience Based Discipleship.”
 All of these have a particular orientation towards either head, hand or heart without necessarily denying the importance of the other two, but the inclination is there.

 NOT JUST WIRING

 Sometimes our culture shapes this tendency in us.
 Western minds tend to be more information oriented.
 Obedience based approaches thrive in many Eastern cultures.
 Some cultures are warmer emotionally than others.
-The Lewis Model shows us how cultural backgrounds affect behavior patterns.
+The Lewis Model shows us how cultural backgrounds affect thinking and behavior patterns.

 Even denominations or particular churches can influence how we pursue growth.
 Some may value worship experiences over studies while others celebrate community service most of all.